Ohtar10/cloud-labs/README.md

 Contains a simple configuration for running mlflow experiments in local mode and in a simulated remote tracking server fashion.

 ### swarm
 Contains a fully functional docker swarm cluster based in vagrant virtual machines.

+### kubernetes
+Contains a fully functional kubernetes cluster based in vagrant virtual machines.